-I don't know about you but for me, staying motivated as a freelancer can be challenging.
-Working from home comes with many distractions and there are days when my productivity is almost non-existent.
+I don't know about you, but staying motivated as a freelancer can be challenging for me.
+Working from home comes with many distractions, and there are days when my productivity is almost non-existent.

-While I truly enjoyed the break, coming back to work in January has been a bit of an adjustment!
-Whether you were able to take a long break from work or not, I'm willing to bet you're having a little trouble getting motivated too.
+While I truly enjoy my annual holiday break, coming back to work in January is always a bit of an adjustment.
+Whether you were able to take a long break from work or not, I'm willing to bet you're having a little trouble getting motivated after the holidays or a long break too.

 Set a Schedule

 If you're struggling to get motivated as a freelancer, take an hour or two to define your goals.
-While I recommend setting goals for the year and breaking them down into smaller, actionable goals to accomplish throughout the year, you can start small by setting a goal or two for the week.
+I recommend setting big-picture goals for the year and breaking them down into smaller, actionable goals.
+Then, each quarter, focus on completing those mini-goals.
+If the thought of annual and quarterly goals feels like too much at once, start small and set a goal or two for the week.
 If it's going to help you back into the swing of things and excited to grow your business, do it.

 Start Pitching New Clients